The Best 7-Day Scotland Itinerary

 If you’re faced with the elements, the Skye Museum of Island Life can offer a brief and interesting reprieve.
 People have been living on Skye and battling the elements for centuries.
 This museum allows you to step back in time and wander through an actual Highland village.
 And get a cup of hot cocoa while you do so.

 In general, everywhere you look in Skye is stunning.
-I recommend trying to take in as much as possible.
+I recommend trying to take in as much as possible and could spend a full post detailing everything you can do.
+Update: I did spend a full post.
+Click here for my detailed Isle of Skye in 1 day itinerary.

 Say a tearful goodbye to the Isle of Skye and get ready for more Highland driving!
 By now you should have totally gotten used to driving on the left side of the road in the Highlands.